mitsuba-renderer/nanogui/README.rst

 .. begin_brief_description

-NanoGUI is a minimalistic cross-platform widget library for OpenGL 3+, GLES2, and Metal.
+NanoGUI is a minimalistic cross-platform widget library for OpenGL 3+, GLES 2/3, and Metal.
 It supports automatic layout generation, stateful C++11 lambdas callbacks, a variety of useful widget types and Retina-capable rendering on Apple devices thanks to NanoVG_ by Mikko Mononen.
 Python bindings of all